 Cancelling penalty charge notices

-- We will cancel the first penalty charge notice (PCN) that you receive if you have a valid ticket or permit but you simply forgot to display it in your vehicle, it fell off the windscreen, or it was not clearly visible to the Civil Enforcement Officer.
+- We may cancel the first penalty charge notice (PCN) that you receive if you have a valid ticket or permit but you simply forgot to display it in your vehicle, it fell off the windscreen, or it was not clearly visible to the Civil Enforcement Officer.
 However, any further tickets that are issued will not then be cancelled.

-- Medical illness or injury - If you are delayed due to illness or injury the PCN will normally be cancelled.
+- Medical illness or injury - If you are delayed due to illness or injury, the PCN will normally be cancelled.
 However, you will need to provide some evidence, such as a medical note.
 If you are delayed due to a hospital or dental appointment that overran this will not be considered as it is reasonable to expect a delay in such circumstances.

 - Vehicle breakdown - If you are delayed due to vehicle breakdown, the PCN will normally be cancelled provided that evidence of vehicle breakdown is provided.
-This could be an invoice for repairs to the vehicle or a receipt for parts or a recovery sheet from a breakdown service.
+This could be an invoice for repairs to the vehicle, a receipt for parts or a recovery sheet from a breakdown service.
 However, you will be expected to have made arrangements to repair or remove your vehicle within a reasonable period of time.

 - Crime - If you have been a victim of crime, for example, your vehicle was stolen when the PCN was issued or you were delayed through reporting a crime to the police, then the PCN will normally be cancelled, provided you produce a valid Police Incident Number.

-- Signs and markings - If the signs and/or markings are missing or not visible or are unreadable at the time when you parked the PCN will be cancelled.
+- Signs and markings - If the signs and/or markings are missing or not visible or are unreadable at the time when you parked, the PCN will be cancelled.
 However, if the yellow lines or other markings are faded, or partly eroded, but it remains clear what the restriction is, then the PCN will not be cancelled.
 Civil Enforcement Officers check that the signs and lines are correct before issuing a PCN, and will also take photographic evidence to support the decision.

-- Loading and unloading - there is an exemption to some of the parking restrictions if you are loading or unloading.
+- Loading and unloading - There is an exemption to some of the parking restrictions if you are loading or unloading.

-Reason a PCN is unlikely to be cancelled
+Reasons a PCN is unlikely to be cancelled

 Every objection / representation will be considered on its merits and all circumstances will be taken into account.
 However, it is unlikely that the following reasons would be sufficient on their own to justify the cancellation of a PCN:

-- There was nowhere else to park
+- you claim there was nowhere else to park

-- I only stopped for a minute
+- you only stopped for a minute